jekahamster/coursera-parser/README.md

 2. If you see an exception like this _"AssertionError: Unrecognized lesson type Peer-graded Assignment"_ (where _Peer-graded Assignment_ may be replaced by another lesson type), simply set `DEBUG = False` in defines.py.

+3. You can only use the English version of the website.
+To change the website language, go to Settings.